monoclesociety/weave-md-playset/cards/00_dawn_boss.md

 BACKSTORIES
 ---
 ## Example Backstory
-Bosses have a minimum of 2 backstory qualties to their character sheets.
+Bosses have a minimum of 2 backstory qualities to their character sheets.
 For more information on backstories and how to write them, please see the corresponding card file.
 Below is an example backstory for a boss

 ## Vows Revenge to Society
 Captain von Evil may on the surface appear to be an upstanding citizen, but underneath the kind exterior lies a person who has vowed vengence against society for giving them the nickname of Captain von Evil.